"Come together, together as one

 - The Cover Changes The Meaning: Their cover of The Beatles' "Here Comes the Sun" changes the key from major to minor and the meaning from a happy celebration of spring to a song about the coming of The Antichrist ("Here comes the Son").

 - Elemental Powers: Each of the Nameless Ghouls is marked with his own elemental symbol.
+They use stamps with the same symbol to sign merchandise.

 - The End of the World as We Know It: "Year Zero."